Clean Energy and Climate: 2023 Review and 2024 Predictions

 In 2023, the GHG Protocol began the process of updating its corporate standards and guidance for Scope 1, 2, and 3 emissions (direct emissions, indirect emissions from purchased energy, and indirect emissions from the value chain, respectively).
 So many businesses are seeking to measure, report, and reduce their carbon footprint (for voluntary reasons and to stay ahead of emerging regulations) that the secretariat decided its rules needed a refresh.
 These updated guidelines, drafts of which are expected in 2024 (with final standards/guidance in 2025), will help foster a more transparent and accountable approach to sustainability.

-Clean Energy & Climate Collaboration
+Clean Energy and Climate Collaboration

 As we reflect on the achievements of 2023 and peer into 2024, it is evident that the global community – including corporates and policymakers — is making strides toward a more sustainable and resilient future.
 The convergence of legislative actions, international collaborations, and financial incentives is paving the way for clean energy & climate progress.
 Onward and upward as we move into the new year!